derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

 The gateway layer is the foundation, not the complete solution.
 It narrows the attack surface and creates a consistent enforcement point, but it works best when paired with defense in depth at the backend layer.

-## Conclusion
+## Wrapping Up

 Centralized API authentication through Entra ID and Azure API Management is not the most exciting architecture to implement, but it is one of the more durable investments a platform team can make.
 The configuration work is front-loaded.
-The operational benefit compounds over time as the number of APIs grows and the alternative — every team managing their own auth — becomes progressively more expensive and more fragile.
+The operational benefit compounds over time as the number of APIs grows and the alternative world where every team manages their own auth becomes progressively more expensive and more fragile.

 Entra ID owns who the caller is.
 APIM owns whether the caller can proceed.
 Backend services own what the caller can do with specific resources.
 Keeping those responsibilities separated and giving each layer the right tools is what makes the pattern work.